WHY I LOVE LOCKED ROOM MYSTERIES

 An actual literal locked room mystery is something of a rarity.
 Arthur Conan Doyle’s The Speckled Band is one – a girl locks herself into her bedroom at night yet is fatally attacked, with no disturbance to the room at all.
 Her last, strangled words “the speckled band!” are the only clue to her killer.
 The Murders in the Rue Morgue is another – an elderly Frenchwoman is killed in a locked room on the fourth floor of her building (and although I don’t want to spoil either story for you, curiously the reveal is similar to the Holmes story).
 The novel often cited as the best locked room mystery of all time is The Hollow Man by John Dickson Carr, and that also features a literal locked room.

 However more common are metaphorical locked rooms – an isolated, self-contained stage from which a small cast of characters cannot escape, limiting the solution of the mystery to a small, fixed pool of suspects.
-Agatha Christie wrote some of the best known in this category, including two of her finest novels, And Then There Were None, in which twelve people are trapped on an isolated island and slowly picked off, and Murder on the Orient Express, where twelve passengers are trapped in a snow-bound train carriage, and the thirteenth is found dead in the morning.
+Agatha Christie wrote some of the best known in this category, including two of her finest novels, And Then There Were None, in which ten people are trapped on an isolated island and slowly picked off, and Murder on the Orient Express, where twelve passengers are trapped in a snow-bound train carriage, and the thirteenth is found dead in the morning.

 My own novels betray my weakness for the genre.
 In a Dark, Dark Wood takes place at an isolated glass house in a remote Northumberland forest.
-The Woman in Cabin 10 features a literal locked cabin, but also a closed cast of suspects aboard a ferry in the North Sea.
-And now I can add to that list One by One, in which a group of colleagues travel to a luxurious but remote chalet in the French alps, only to be trapped when an avalanche descends.
-When members of the group start dying, the twelve (what is it about that number?) cast members are whittled down, one by one…
+One by One follows a group of colleagues, who travel to a luxurious but remote chalet in the French alps, only to be trapped when an avalanche descends.
+One Perfect Couple is set on a remote tropical island, where ten strangers are taking part in a glamourous reality TV show.

-As a writer, of course, it’s fun being on the other end of the puzzle, pitting your wits against the reader to pull off your “impossible” illusion.
-But there’s also something really satisfying about working with a small cast of characters, and having to use them effectively.
-There’s no possibility for walk on parts, or convenient extras who can provide the skills or knowledge needed for a particular reveal.
-You have only the characters you gave yourself at the start of the enterprise, and you have to make sure they have everything you need to get you through to the final revelation.
 The bonus of course is that you can get to know them really well.
 Characters who would otherwise have spent just a moment or two on the page can be fleshed out into real people, cropping up again and again.
 We get to see them change, grow, react under pressure, and come out with surprising revelations.
 Sometimes, of course, we see them die.